fortio/fortio/README.md

 are most welcome !

-Please also see [Contributing to Istio](https://github.com/istio/community/blob/master/CONTRIBUTING.md#contributing-to-istio)
+Please also see [Contributing to Istio](https://github.com/istio/community/blob/master/CONTRIBUTING.md#contributing-to-istio) and [Getting started contributing to Fortio](https://github.com/istio/fortio/wiki/FAQ#how-do-i-get-started-contributing-to-fortio) in the FAQ.

 And make sure to go format and run those commands successfully before sending your PRs:
 ```